Juan321654/heroku_sequelize_postgres_sqlite_sample/README.md

 6. test locally to see everything is working so far `heroku local web`

-7. git add, commit, push heroku master
+7. git add, commit, git push heroku master

-8. `heroku run bash`
+8. `heroku run bash` to see files are uploaded > `exit`

 9. `heroku addons:create heroku-postgresql:hobby-dev` > creates an ENV variable with the database url